Igigog/anomaly-modding-book/src/tutorials/quests/npc_creation.md

 ## Chapter 1.A: Creating your own mod files for character creation

-While it's possible to configurate the files already present, for independent addons it's advisable to create your own files.
+While it's possible to configure the files already present, for independent addons it's advisable to create your own files.

 One of the methods is by including your files: